-Adetoro Adetayo Adetoro is the Co-Publisher and Editor at Susinsight, observing and reporting on trends across Africa's economy, society, and environment.
+Adetoro Adetayo Adetoro is the Co-Publisher and Editor at Susinsight.
+Her work covers the economic trends, environmental shifts, and social changes shaping the African continent.
 She holds an MSc in Sustainable Chemical Engineering and a BSc in Chemical Engineering.
-Adetoro also works as a Sustainability Professional in Nigeria.
+Adetoro also operates as a Sustainability Professional from Nigeria.

 Why Your Choice of Sunscreen Could Save Coral Reefs